-Other key factors contributing to this change were revenues modestly in excess of projections and continued efforts to control operating costs.
+In the current year, revenues disputed in prior years were received.
+Other key factors contributing to the current year change are excess of revenue over projections and continued efforts to control operating costs.
 The total amount is unreserved indicating availability for continuing Parish Assessor service requirements.